 You can cook them uncovered.
 You may just need to dab a little water off the top after cooling.

 I have also heard people say they have used the plastic lids that often come with their molds instead of aluminum foil.
 I think that really depends on your brand of mold and what the manufacturer recommends.
 If you try it, do not snap the lid down – just gently place it loosely on the mold.
-Remember, those egg WILL expand quite a bit as they cook, so leave the lid loose to accommodate that.
+Remember, those eggs WILL expand quite a bit as they cook, so leave the lid loose to accommodate that.

-Freezing Your Caprese Egg Bites
+How to Freeze Caprese Egg Bites

 I generally just take my egg bites out of the Instant Pot, allow them to cool to room temp, then place them into ziptop gallon-size freezer bags with a label and date, and then carefully place them in the freezer.
 Be careful not to smoosh them or place anything on top of them until they are fully frozen.
 Once frozen, you can move the bag or place other items on top of it.

-I haven’t had any problems with them sticking together, so I don’t usually take the time to flash freeze them individually before putting them in the storage bags.
+So far, I haven’t had any problems with them sticking together, so I don’t usually take the time to flash freeze them individually before putting them in the storage bags.
 But you can if you’d like.

 I like to put enough of them in each bag to have enough to last about a week.
 That way, I can take a bag at a time out of the freezer and put it in my fridge, then just take from that thawed back in the frig each morning for breakfast.